 The Holy Spirit After Christ's Return

-There are a number scriptures that speak of the holy spirit-being placed into people after the return of Christ (See Jer.31:33; Ezk.37:13-14).
+There are a number of scriptures that speak of the holy spirit being placed into people after the return of Christ (See Jer.31:33; Ezk.37: 13-14).
 Because of these scriptures, some people believe that, during the time of Christ's rule, all humanity will be given the spirit of God with the same attributes and functions as those who have been called to salvation between the Day of Pentecost in 30 A.D. and the return of Christ at the end of this age.

 Although it is not important to anyone's salvation during this age to know if people after Christ's return will be given the spirit of God in the same manner as those prior to his return, there is scriptural information that gives some insight into the administration of the holy spirit after Christ's return.

 A Major Key